Photsawat-kkps/AI-Powered-Running-Score-Tracking-by-Google/README.md

           ![Ocr sheet script](image/ocr_sheet_script.png "Ocr sheet script")

-  How to find sheet-id?
-  Go to your sheet and copy your sheet id following the below picture.

   3. Run function
     1. Click "Test"
     2. Click "Test in Cloud Shell"
         - It will open the cloud terminal and have command existed.
         - Type "Enter"
         - Finish --> see the result at your google sheet.

             ![ocrscipt_result](image/indoor_outdoor_result.png "ocrscipt_result")

 ### 4.2 Summary result